morriscox/Rules-of-Tech-Support/Rules of Tech Support - users will.md

 #### Rule W34 - Users will use jargon in an attempt to make it seem that they know what they are talking about.

+**Rule W34A** - Users will make up their own jargon and expect you to understand it as though it was standard jargon everyone knows.

 #### Rule W35 - Users will insist on not using products that are better than what they are currently using.

 #### Rule W36 - Users will call you from anywhere, even in a speeding car about to go into a canyon.